-The Wanderer is found in Exeter, Cathedral Chapter Library, MS 3501, the Exeter Book.
+The Wanderer is found in Exeter, Cathedral Chapter Library, MS 3501, the Exeter Book, starting on folio 76v.
 As with the other translations of Old English I’ve provided for my students, the translation below is rough and ready.

 The Elegies of the Exeter Book, at the British Library, includes some discussion The Seafarer and The Wanderer

 “Oft him anhaga are gebideð,